JYNi16/CPEG_ML/README.md

    (1). inference_results_mesh().

    In this function, you can infer the vth by feeding the mesh inputs into the well training model.
-The process of this calculation function is
+The process of this calculation function is :

-      for x in (-0.05, 0.05, 0.01):
+   for x in (-0.05, 0.05, 0.01):\

-           for y in (-0.05, 0.05, 0.01):
+   for y in (-0.05, 0.05, 0.01):\

-                for z in (-0.05, 0.05, 0.01):
+   for z in (-0.05, 0.05, 0.01):\

-                     vth = model([x, y, z])
+   vth = model([x, y, z])\

    (2). inference_results_uniform().

    In this function, you can infer the vth by feeding the uniform inputs into the well training model.
 The process of this calculation function is:

-   for x in (-0.05, 0.05, 0.01):
+   for x in (-0.05, 0.05, 0.01):\

-        y, z = x
+        y, z = x\
         vth = model([x, y, z])

    Additionally, you can change the strain direction by modifying the input_d vector.
 For example, input_d = [1, 0, 0] corresponds to strain along the x-direction, [1, 1, 0] corresponds xy direction.